ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-overview.md

 The VMware Cloud Foundation architecture provides you with the fundamental building blocks for a software-defined data center.
 These blocks include VMware vSphere, vCenter Server, VMware NSX, VMware vSAN, and SDDC manager to manage your VMware Cloud Foundation deployment.
 The VMware Cloud Foundation automation and the VMware Cloud Builder appliance automate the deployment of the entire underlying infrastructure and VMware software-defined stack and you have the same architecture and user experience as in on-premises VMware Cloud Foundation deployments.

-{{site.data.keyword.cloud_notm}} provides the VMware Cloud Foundation licensing based on the selection between VMware Cloud Editions - Advanced or Enterprise.
-Each of these provide you access to a unique set of VMware Cloud Foundation capabilities in a bundle.
+{{site.data.keyword.cloud_notm}} provides VMware Cloud Foundation licensing and gives you access to a unique set of VMware Cloud Foundation capabilities in a bundle.

-VMware Solutions in {{site.data.keyword.vpc_short}} have the following key benefits:
+VMware Solutions in {{site.data.keyword.vpc_short}} has the following key benefits:

 - {{site.data.keyword.vpc_short}} gives you the ability to easily and rapidly define and control a virtual network, which is logically isolated from all other tenants.
 The logical isolation is implemented by using virtual network functions and security that is built into the platform.
 You can freely select the private IP address space that is used in your VPC.
 - Provisioning the {{site.data.keyword.cloud_notm}} bare metal server on {{site.data.keyword.vpc_short}} takes minutes instead of hours when compared to the {{site.data.keyword.cloud_notm}} bare metal server on {{site.data.keyword.cloud_notm}} classic.